spurll/lunch/readme.md

 Lunch Voter
 ===========

-A Python/Flask voting system that makes use of a basic scoring (voting) method to select a restaurant to order lunch from or a game to play (or any number of other things).
+A Python 3/Flask voting system that makes use of a basic scoring (voting) method to select a restaurant to order lunch from or a game to play (or any number of other things).
 Can also send reminders and results via Slack messages.
 Authentication is done via LDAP (so you'll need access to an LDAP server), and votes are stored in an SQLite DB.

 Usage
 =====